kidGodzilla/washington-state-sales-tax/README.md

 This is a very simple library to calculate sales tax rates for Washington State, in the United States.
 It doesn't do anything else.

-Useful if your only nexus is in Washington state (like me).
+Useful if your only nexus is in Washington state.
 I take no responsibility for your use of this library (see license).
 API is unofficially modeled after TaxJar (no affiliation, this is what I was replacing).

 **Tax Rates valid for Jan 01 2019 to Mar 31 2019.**